Six reasons the Electric Vehicle landslide will just accelerate

 Privately, I drive a Golf 2.0 TDI, built in 2014, and I consume around 5.5 liters at 140 kilometers per hour.
 That works out at a diesel price of €1.86.
 There's no rapeseed oil and the car doesn't tolerate it either.
 That's €10.23 for 100 km.
 Give-or-take the same.

-Even in this comparison, the EV doesn’t come off any better on the long haul.
+Even in this comparison, the EV doesn't come off any better on long journeys.

 Let's be honest: an EV is a different car to a combustion engine.
 It is different to use.

 For me, there is no alternative to the combustion engine for long distances.
-The combustion engine is not only cheaper, it is also easier to drive.
-I can top up my range anywhere in just a few minutes with little effort.
-I don’t need to plan my charging stops laboriously, because every filling station takes my money and in 5 minutes I have enough fuel for 800 km.
+The combustion engine is not only cheaper, it's also easier to drive.
+I can add to my range anywhere in just a few minutes with little effort.
+I don't need to laboriously plan my charging stops, because every filling station takes my money and in 5 minutes I have enough fuel for 800 km.

 New mid-range EVs can do that too.
 But they also have a corresponding price point.